-contract award, the agency must document the rationale for the restrictive specification by placing a written Proprietary Purchase Justification in the procurement file.126 The Proprietary Purchase Justification must include the following information in order to document best value to the State:
+When a specification for a proposed purchase is drafted so narrowly that there is only one viable product or one vendor eligible for contract award, the agency must document the rationale for the restrictive specification by placing a written Proprietary Purchase Justification in the procurement file.125 The Proprietary Purchase Justification must include the following information in order to document best value to the State:

-- describe the product or service the agency proposes to purchase, and provide a statement regarding the agency's business need and planned use; - explain why the agency specifications for the product or service are written as they are, and why those specifications are necessary to accomplish the agency's goal for the procurement; - state the reason that no other competing products or services will satisfy the need of the agency and provide examples of the technical, practical, or operational risks that would occur if competing products or services are selected; and - 4. specify whether the purchase is sole source or competitive.

-The Proprietary Purchase Justification must be signed by the agency head, the chairman of its governing body, or a person to whom such signature authority has been properly delegated in the Agency Procurement Plan, or in the case of an institution of higher education, by a person properly designated as a purchasing officer for the institution.127 A Proprietary Purchase Justification template is located in Appendix 10.
+- describe the product or service the agency proposes to purchase, and provide a statement regarding the agency's business need and planned use; - explain why the agency specifications for the product or service are written as they are, and why those specifications are necessary to accomplish the agency's goal for the procurement; - state the reason that no other competing products or services will satisfy the need of the agency and provide examples of the technical, practical, or operational risks that would occur if competing products or services are selected; and - 4. specify whether the purchase is sole source or competitive; - 5. include the signature of the agency head, the chairman of its governing body, or a person to whom such signature authority has been properly delegated in the Agency Procurement Plan, or in the case of an institution of higher education, by a person properly designated as a purchasing officer for the institution.126 A Proprietary Purchase Justification template is located in Appendix 10.